top of page

 Taste

-There are so many other flavors to try, including watermelon (here or here), bubble gum, grape, orange mango, orange creamsicle, strawberry, and even flavorless.
+There are many other flavors available, including watermelon (here or here), bubble gum, grape, orange mango, orange creamsicle, strawberry, and even flavorless.
 I've even heard rumors of Oreo cookie-flavored toothpaste, but I haven't been able to find it, so if you locate this mythical product, please share!

 Texture